mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 #### `port`

 The port on which the database listens for incoming connections.
 MariaDB MaxScale will use this port to connect to the database server.
+The default value is 3306.

 #### `protocol`